Harvard University Asia Center

 Mark Jones examines the making of a new child’s world in Japan, 1890–1930, and focuses on the institutions, groups, and individuals that reshaped both the idea of childhood and the daily life of children.
 He also places the story of modern childhood within a broader social context—the emergence of a middle class in early twentieth century Japan.

-For centuries, readers of Tao Qian have felt directly addressed by his poetic voice.
-This theme in the reception of Tao Qian, moreover, developed alongside an assumption that Tao was fundamentally misunderstood during his own age.
+For centuries, readers of Tao Qian have felt directly addressed by his poetic voice, while it became assumed that he was fundamentally misunderstood during his own age.
 This book revisits Tao’s approach to his readers by attempting to situate it within the particular poetics of address that characterized the Six Dynasties classicist tradition.
-How would Tao Qian have anticipated that his readers would understand him?

 Heavenly Warriors traces in detail the evolutionary development of weaponry, horsemanship, military organization, and tactics from Japan’s early conflicts with Korea up to the full-blown system of the samurai.